IBM-Blockchain-Archive/marbles/docs/config_file.md

 - `channels`
 	- `orderers` - An array of names of a orderers that have joined this channel.
 Each name will match an entry in the `orderers` object.
 	- `peers` - An array of names of peers that has joined this channel.
 Each name will match an entry in the `peers` object.
-	- `chaincodes` - An object of instantiated chaincode IDs on this channel.
-The key is a chaincode id, the value is the chaincode version.
+	- `chaincodes` - An array of strings representing instantiated chaincode on this channel.
+The id and version are separated by a colon.
 	- `x-blockDelay` - Time in ms for a block to be created by the orderer.
 This is a setting for the channel.
 - `organizations`
 	- `peers` - The key name of a peer that is owned by this org.
 This name will match an entry in the `peers` object.
 	- `certificateAuthorities` - The key name of a ca that is owned by this org.
 This name will match an entry in the `certificateAuthorities` object.
 	- `peers` - The key name of a peer that is owned by this org.
 This name will match an entry in the `peers` object.